SUMMER GLEE MUSICAL THEATER INTENSIVE 2017

 LOVE TO PERFORM?
 WANT TO BUILD YOUR SKILLS?

-Now entering its seventh year, the Summer Glee workshop at UNC gives up to 50 young participants, from grades 6-9, a rare opportunity to explore this greatest of all American art forms; musical theatre.
+Now entering its eighth year, the Summer Glee workshop at UNC gives up to 50 young participants, from grades 6-9, a rare opportunity to explore this greatest of all American art forms; musical theatre.

 Taught by an extraordinarily talented and dedicated team of teachers and artists, our summer students build their vocal skills and confidence through group and individual voice instruction, work with a choreographer and acting coach, and take masterclasses with guest teachers, all of who have extensive musical theatre and Broadway experience.